dguzenko/newdocs/docs/rcategoriespro.md

 * **Main Layout** - Allows to specify main layout.
 * **Sub Layout** - If available, allows to specify additional sublayout.

-For more information about the Layouts please review the [Layouts doc]  (Related Categories Pro/layouts.md).
+For more information about the Layouts please review the [Layouts section](#params-in-detail-layouts).

 ### Filter Parameters